-8.5 Stopping the Boat
+9.5 Stopping the Boat

 Gradually bring the controls back to the low forward position and allow the boat to gradually slow down.
 After the boat has dropped into the displacement mode, shift to the neutral position.
 If you have been running the boat hard for some time, allow the engine to idle for several minutes to gradually cool down.
-After docking and securing the boat, turn off the ignition.
+After docking and securing the boat, raise the trim tabs to the fully upright position and turn off the ignition.

-8.6 Docking
+9.6 Docking